 Livestock Census – Background

-Since the 1919-20, the livestock census has been periodically conducted.
+Since 1919-20, the livestock census has been periodically conducted.
 It takes place once every five years.
 Respective animal husbandry departments of states and union territories conduct the census.

 Aim of Livestock Census